When you feel like a fraud, read this.

 Maybe no one else around me even cared.

-Sure I don't have a formal stamped sheet of paper, or know all the lingo.
-Yet, I also no longer cared about that either.
+Sure I don't have a formal stamped sheet of paper, or know all of the lingo and yet I also no longer cared about that either.

 Neither of those outweigh 20,000+ hours I've spent learning, practicing, implementing my skills, or the truck load of unwavering passion in my tum.